softworkz/emby-wiki/Audio-streaming.md

 * TranscodingContainer = hls audio transcoding supports ts, aac or mp3.
 * AudioCodec = The audio codec to use when transcoding.
 * EnableRedirection = true/false.
 Allow redirects to external stream URL's
 * EnableRemoteMedia = true/false.
-If true, all external domains will be allowed.
+If true, all external domains will be allowed with the EnableRedirection option.
 If false, only cloud synced domains will be allowed.

 Below is a sample URL: